isomerpages/moe-peihwaprespri/_co-curricular-activites/Sports and Games/Tchoukball.md

 <p>
 <br><strong>Key Programmes Activities</strong>
 <br>
-<br>The CCA provide a platform to instill school values and develop student
+<br>The CCA provide a platform to instil school values and develop student
 leadership in our pupils.
-Emphasis is placed on helping pupils to maximize their potential or excel in the CCA.
+Emphasis is placed on helping pupils to maximise their potential or excel in the CCA.
-<br>Players will participate in inter-school tchoukball tournaments organized
+<br>Players will participate in inter-school tchoukball tournaments organised
 by the Tchoukball Association of Singapore.
 <br>
 </p>